Sabrina Santamaria

-Sabrina Ashley Vida Santamaria (born February 24, 1993) is an American tennis player.
-She has a career-high singles ranking of world No. 384, achieved June 2016, and a best WTA doubles ranking of No. 53, set on 12 August 2019.
+Sabrina Ashley Vida Santamaria (born February 24, 1993) is an American tennis player who specializes in doubles.
+She has a career-high doubles ranking of No. 52, achieved on 30 March 2026 and a best singles ranking of No. 384, achieved in June 2016.

 College

 Santamaria graduated from the University of Southern California in 2015 with a degree in International Relations.
-During her collegiate career, she was the 2013 NCAA Doubles Champion alongside Christian, while being the 2013 Pac-12 Player of the Year and Doubles Team of the Year.
+During her collegiate career, she was the 2013 NCAA Doubles Champion alongside Kaitlyn Christian.
+A 5-time All-American, she was the 2013 Pac-12 Player of the Year and Doubles Team of the Year and achieved a No. 1 national ranking in doubles.
 She was also the 2013 World University Games silver medalist in singles in Kazan, Russia.

 Professional

 Partnering Kaitlyn Christian, Santamaria won her first WTA 125 doubles title at the 2021 Open de Saint-Malo, defeating Hayley Carter and Luisa Stefani in the final.

 She claimed her maiden WTA 250 doubles crown at the 2022 Monterrey Open, playing with Catherine Harrison and overcoming Han Xinyun and Yana Sizikova in the final.

-Alongside Yana Sizikova, Santamaria won the doubles at the WTA 250 2023 Morocco Open with a win in the final against Lidziya Marozava and Ingrid Martins.
+Alongside Sizikova, Santamaria won the doubles at the 2023 Morocco Open with a win in the final against Lidziya Marozava and Ingrid Martins.

 Partnering with Dalila Jakupović, she won another doubles title at the WTA 125 2024 Mumbai Open, defeating Arianne Hartono and Prarthana Thombare in the final.

-At the WTA 125 2024 Makarska International Championships, Santamaria and Iryna Shymanovich overcame Nao Hibino and Oksana Kalashnikova in a deciding champions tiebreak to win the doubles final and take the title.
+At the WTA 125 Makarska International Championships, Santamaria and Iryna Shymanovich overcame Nao Hibino and Oksana Kalashnikova in a deciding champions tiebreak to win the doubles final and take the title.

 Partnering Aleksandra Krunić, Santamaria finished runner-up in the doubles at the 2025 Auckland Open, losing the final to Jiang Xinyu and Wu Fang-hsien.
 In April 2025, again alongside Krunić, she won the doubles title at the Rouen Open, defeating top seeds Irina Khromacheva and Linda Nosková in the final.

+Teaming up with Anastasia Dețiuc, Santamaria won the doubles title at the 2026 Ostrava Open, overcoming wildcard entrants Lucie Havlíčková and Dominika Šalková in the final.

 Personal life

-Santamaria was born in the United States to a Panamanian father and Philippine mother.
+Santamaria was born in the United States to a Panamanian father and Filipina mother.
+She announced that she was pregnant with her first child in August 2026.